 Heteroptera body shape

-Left a heteropteran land bug.
+Below left is a heteropteran land bug.

 Their bodies are generally flattened, with the wings folded flat over the body.